mkg5599/SpeedScore/README.md

   - **Match Challenges:** Enabling competitive challenges between speedgolfers.
   - **Integrated Course Booking:** Booking rounds on speedgolf-friendly courses with in-app payment capabilities.

-## API Integrations

-### Mapbox API
-I integrated the Mapbox API to allow users to map out golf courses and speedgolf running paths.
-These mapped paths help in calculating scientifically-based time pars.
-*Note: To run the app locally, you will need to obtain an access token from Mapbox and add it to your environment configuration.*

-### Google Places API
-I also contributed to incorporating the Google Places API, which enables users to search for golf courses.
-Currently, the API key is embedded in the HTML, though it is recommended to restrict access to the key.

 ## Deployment

 The live version of SpeedScore is deployed and accessible via custom domains: